molass-saxs/molass-essence/_sources/chapters/20/simple-models.md

 * Gaussian Curve - for symmetric elution curves
 * Exponential-Gaussian Hybrid - for asymmetric elution curves
-* Sphere Scattering - for scattering curves
+* Spherical Particle Scattering - for scattering curves

 Theoretical discussion will be duly given in later chapters.